How Brokers Can Create A Business Plan For Real Estate In 3 Steps

 ➡️ Cold calling

-Cold calling isn’t fun but it’s an effective way to achieve your first sale.
-Data from the Keller Center into the effectiveness of real estate agent cold calls found significant positive outcomes for successful cold calls.
+Cold calling is an effective way to make your first sale.
+Data from the Keller Center on the effectiveness of real estate agent cold calls found significant positive outcomes for successful cold calls.

-To begin with, you’ll have to make cold calls on a daily basis to sell your first property or get your first real estate agent on board.
-However, even after that, you’ll still need to make regular sales calls to ensure your real estate business continues growing.
+To begin with, you’ll have to make cold calls daily to sell your first property or get your first real estate agent on board.
+However, even after that, you’ll still need to make regular property sales calls to ensure your real estate business continues growing.

 Here is our step-by-step guide to cold calling: